nushu-script/nushu-script.github.io/index/en.md

 - Nushu list
 - Nushu IME
 - Unicode Nushu
 description: The online Nushu dictionary is an open-source project, containing the Nushu converter, Nushu List and Nushu IME.
-It is the free and comprehensive website for searching andlearning the Nushu script.
+It is the free and comprehensive website for searching and learning the Nushu script.
 header-includes: |-
   <!-- Global site tag (gtag.js) - Google Analytics -->
   <script async src="https://www.googletagmanager.com/gtag/js?id=UA-141507626-1"></script>